laravel/nova-docs/4.0/actions/registering-actions.md

 ## Action Confirmation Modal

+### Fullscreen or Custom Sizes

 When running an action, a confirmation modal is typically displayed to the user, allowing them an opportunity to cancel the pending operation.
-Following are the customisation available for confirmation modal in Nova:

-### Fullscreen or Custom Sizes

-To enable confirmation modal to display as fullscreen, you can invoke the `fullscreen` method when registering your action with a given resource:
+To indicate that the confirmation modal should display as fullscreen, you may invoke the `fullscreen` method when registering your action with a given resource:

 ```php
 /**